InshaadMerchant/Intelligent-Search-Systems/README.md

 How to run the code:

-1. Decompress imm1293_assmt1.zip and open the source code in PyCharm.

-2. Move all the heuristic files and input file in the same folder as the source code.
+1. Move all the heuristic files and input file in the same folder as the source code.

-3. Either press build and run on PyCharm.
+2. Either press build and run on PyCharm.

-4. Or, On the terminal, type "python find_route.py input1.txt Bremen Kassel" and press Enter for uninformed search. and type "python find_route.py input1.txt Bremen Kassel h_kassel.txt" and press Enter for informed search.
+3. Or, On the terminal, type "python find_route.py input1.txt Bremen Kassel" and press Enter for uninformed search. and type "python find_route.py input1.txt Bremen Kassel h_kassel.txt" and press Enter for informed search.